raykao/data_ops/README.md

 # DataOps
 Notes, labs and general content around DataOps (aka "DevOps for Data Science & Engineering", aka "Agile Data Science").
 This repository will serve as a source for developing DataOps practices in an Organization, leveraging best practices for simplified, automated and idempotent (re)deployments.
+I will cover topics that start with Open Source options built on VM based solutions and then suggest Managed Public Cloud alternatives on Microsoft Azure.

+**DISCLOSURE** I am an Open Source Technical Specialist working at Microsoft on the Azure Global Black Belt Team in Canada.

 ## Areas to consider
 ### Data Estate